-Masters of Creative Writing Programs near Milwaukee
+Masters in Creative Writing in Milwaukee

 Earn a masters in creative writing (MFA or MA) to take your writing to the next level.
 Whether your passion is for poetry, fiction, or another genre entirely, a masters program might be a great opportunity to hone your craft under the tutelage of your professors and amongst a supportive community of peers.
 Through intensive writing courses and constructive feedback, you could take the first steps towards becoming the writer you want to be!

 Creative writing masters programs often encompass a wide range of genres for budding authors to interact with.
 As you may have guessed, “creative writing” is a broad term that covers everything from crime novels, to dramatic fiction, to playwriting.
 Depending on your interests, your masters degree program could concentrate on some of the following styles.

 While you may be studying a certain literary form as part of your masters program, that doesn’t mean your classmates are writing in the same style!
 This could be a great learning opportunity to engage with other authors and their inspiration.
 Additionally, it’s popular for creative writing masters programs to include workshop courses as part of their curriculum.
 During these classes, you could give and receive feedback on new work.
 Even though your group might not be writing the same material, you may find that you benefit from similar critique!

 Other courses may be offered to flesh out your literary studies and broaden your writing horizons.
 Subjects could include the following.

 - Literary adaption

 - Thematic literature criticism